seanreed1111/sql-recipes/README.md

 ```

 ## How It Works
 ## The key to our recipe is the flexibility of the COUNT function, which can be used for far more than just physically counting the number of rows in a table.
 You can count anything you can represent in a result.
 This means you can count derived data, inferred data, and transient calculations and determinations.
-Our recipe uses nested subSELECTs and counts at two levels, and is best understood starting FROM the inside and working out.
+Our recipe uses nested subselects and counts at two levels, and is best understood starting FROM the inside and working out.
 ## We know an employee’s current position is tracked in the employee table, and that each instance of previous positions with the organization is recorded in the HR.JOB_HISTORY table.
 We can’t just count the entries in HR.JOB_HISTORY and add one for the employee’ current positions, because staff who have never changed jobs don’t have an entry in `job_history`.
 ## Instead, we perform a `UNION ALL` of the employee_id values across both employee and `job_history`, building a basic result set that repeats an `employee_id` for every position an employee has held.